 The Museum of Resistance and Deportation invites the visitor to discover the great historical aspects of the Second World War, from the rise of totalitarianism to the liberation of the national territory.
 He is invited to better understand and understand the conflict and its consequences until today on the national history, that of Montauban and its region.
 Constructed in four distinct thematic spaces, in a chronological logic, the space devoted to the Holocaust can be discovered separately.
 A chronological frieze overcomes the exhibition linking the period of the war to its significant cultural, scientific and political events of the 20th and 21st centuries.
 The museum is a place of discovery, exchange, testimony, education for future generations.

-1989: A former deported strongman offers an exhibition on the Second World War.It is the birth of the Museum of Resistance and Deportation dedicated to the 1939-1945 conflict in France but also in Montauban and in the department.
+1989: A former deported strongman offers an exhibition on the Second World War.It is the birth of the Museum of Resistance and Deportation devoted to the 1939-1945 conflict in France but also in Montauban and in the department.

 This museum is in this sense an additional way of approaching the history of yesterday and today.